smikitky/node-multi-integer-range/README.md

 [![Build Status](https://travis-ci.org/smikitky/node-multi-integer-range.svg?branch=master)](https://travis-ci.org/smikitky/node-multi-integer-range)

-A small library which parses and manipulates comma-delimited positive integer ranges (such as "1-3,8-10").
+A small library which parses and manipulates comma-delimited integer ranges (such as "1-3,8-10").

 Such strings are typically used in print dialogs to indicate which pages to print.